kubernetes/kubernetes/README.md

 If your company wants to help shape the evolution of technologies that are container-packaged, dynamically scheduled, and microservices-oriented, consider joining the CNCF.
-For details about who's involved and how Kubernetes plays a role, read the CNCF [announcement].
+For details about whose involved and how Kubernetes plays a role, read the CNCF [announcement].

 ----